Breadbakerytoken/Bread-Bakery/README.md

 Our goal is to create a meme token that is not an animal.
 Something that doesn't have INU or SHIB in it.
 So what do you take?
 BREAD of course!

-For more information visit our website xxxxxx
+For more information visit our website https://breadtoken.finance